twrchtrwyth/pelican/content/git_basics.md

 Summary: An introduction to version control with Git.
 ---

 Here are some introductory Git commands to help with version control.
-There is further information on managing repos [here]({filename}git_repository_management.md).
+There is further information on managing repos [here][].

+[here]: {filename}git_repository_management.md

 ## Creating a gitignore file